-In the battle for consumer attention, speed and ease are key.
-Users are increasingly overwhelmed by the amount of content and products they have access to.
+In the battle for consumer attention, speed and ease are essential.
+Users are bombarded with information.
 Relevant search and discovery can help them sift through the noise.
-Increasingly, users want to be able to search for products using images, not just words.

-Searching with images is convenient when it’s hard to find the words to describe what you’re looking for, or when it’s too time consuming to search and filter for what you had in mind.
-Uploading an image as a search query lets your users find information or buy a product quickly.
+Searching with images is convenient when it’s hard to find the words to describe what you’re looking for or when it’s too time-consuming to search and filter for what you had in mind.
+Uploading an image as a search query lets your users quickly find information or buy a product.

 It’s becoming more common for search and discovery experiences to include this capability, especially on ecommerce apps and sites.
 Some businesses promote this capability even in brick-and-mortar stores.
 Users can snap pictures of items in the store and use the images to find more information in the catalog.

-You can do this by retrieving classifications from AI-powered image recognition platforms and indexing them to your Algolia records.
-Then, at query time, when a user searches using an image, those same classifications can help retrieve the right record.
+You can retrieve classifications from AI-powered image recognition platforms and add them to your Algolia records.
+Then when a user searches using an image (at query time), those same classifications can help retrieve the correct record.

 Without first enriching your Algolia records, when a user provides an image as a search query, it won’t be able to match relevant records with the same or similar image.
 Even if you don’t plan on implementing search by image, image classification and tagging can offer a more relevant and discovery experience in and of itself.